Welcome to John Faherty's Sci-Fi Author site

 Thanks for stopping by my writer's homepage.
-It will be here that I will be regularly posting my blog, and also where you can find out all the latest news and updates.
+Linked to other social media sites, I will use this space as a place to share the latest news and information about the work I'm doing.
+It is also here where you can leave your comments or leave a message.
 I welcome any of your kind words and constructive criticisms.
-Please reach out to me on my social media links or email.
+Please reach out to me directly on email or on my social media links.

 I am a writer and artist.
-A 1991 graduate of Temple University with a BFA, I have lived in or near Philadelphia for most of my adult life.
-I love words and images.
+A 1991 graduate of Temple University, I have lived in or near Philadelphia for most of my adult life.
 I read every day, and I am inspired by it.
-Writing Science fiction for many years, I love everything involved in the writing process, from imagining the story, and characters, constructing the narrative to editing and reediting.
+I'm a fan of Science fiction and I create my worlds through its particular brand of mythology.
+I love everything involved in the writing process, from imagining the story and characters, world-building, to editing and reediting.
+I've worked hard to bring my manuscripts where they are and continue to work and improve on them.

-The purpose of this web site is to help increase visibility, interest, and readership of my writing.
-These works are important to me.
-However, in this highly competitive publishing market, it has become increasingly difficult to find agents and publishers willing to take chances.
-Despite these challenges, I am currently seeking literary representation for these works.
+The purpose of this web site is to increase visibility, interest, and readership of my writing.
+These works are important and the publishing market place is highly competitive, it has become increasingly difficult to find agents and publishers willing to take chances.

 John Sci-Fi Blog